macdonst/SpeechRecognitionPlugin/README.md

 Polish (Poland) (pl-PL)
 Portuguese (Portugal) (pt-PT)

-Two caracter codes can be used too, but for English, "en" will use "en-US"
+Two-character codes can be used too, but for English, "en" will use "en-US"